Learn more here about the steps for relinquishing firearms by convicted persons in California.

 - Magazines

-PC 29810 requires the court system to issue an individual with clear instruction to give up their weapons.
-PC 29810 is tied to Proposition 63 here in California.
-This proposition passed in the year 2016.
+PC 29810 requires the California court system to issue an individual with clear instruction to give up their weapons.
+PC 29810 is tied to Proposition 63 here in California, which passed in the year 2016.
 PC 29810 has been used by the court system in our state since the year 2018.

 Not all criminal convictions force individuals to relinquish their firearms in California.
 However, all felony convictions will result in a firearm ban in our state.
 Additionally, there are some misdemeanor charges that will lead to a ban, including: